robbiebroughton/Optimisation_MC2BIS-/README.md

 #### Stage 1
 We receive data set of alerted transactions with labels of SAR (Suspicious Activity Report) or No SAR.
 - Our goal here is to:
-  - Create predictive model to predict No SAR and find the optimal cut off value to autclose non suspicious alerts
+  - Create predictive model to predict No SAR and order the alerts from very risky to not risky
   - Explain importance of the variables (Very important as bank employee must be able to explain to investigator why the AML system has autoclosed an alert)

 ##### Stage 2